 Antidepressants can also sometimes be used to treat other mental health conditions, including:

-However, it is important to understand that antidepressants do not address the root cause of your condition or provide long-term solutions.
+However, it's important to understand that antidepressants don't address the root cause of your condition or provide long-term solutions.
 Instead, they provide short-term relief, which can allow you to better engage in therapy or other forms of treatment.

 Types of antidepressants